Tomato Cucumber Salad with Mint and Feta

-Tomato and Cucumber Salad with Mint and Feta is really a wow due to a special preparation method that brings out the best of these summer ingredients.
+This Tomato Cucumber Salad with Mint and Feta has a special preparation method that brings out the best of these summer ingredients.

-Salads that feature tomatoes and cucumbers are one of the classic combinations found in cuisines all over the world, and I have an endless number of favorite tomato-cucumber salads in the Salads Index on this blog.
-But this Tomato and Cucumber Salad with Mint and Feta is not your ordinary tomato-cucumber salad!
-What makes this salad special is the way the tomatoes and the Feta are marinated separately with lemon, mint, and thyme before the salad ingredients are combined.
+Salads that feature tomatoes and cucumbers are a classic combination found in cuisines all over the world, and I have lots of them in the Salads Index on this site.
+But for Friday Favorites today I’m reminding you about this special Tomato Cucumber Salad with Mint and Feta that I make every summer.
+This is not just an ordinary salad with tomatoes and cucumbers!
+It’s the way the tomatoes and the Feta are marinated separately with lemon, mint, and thyme before the salad ingredients are combined that makes this salad so good and trust me, that extra hour of marinating time will make so much difference!
+And this salad is perfect to make with cherry tomatoes in early summer when you don’t have fresh garden tomatoes yet, but are starting to crave tomatoes.

 (Scroll down for complete recipe with nutritional information.)